 Smart cities use technology like sensors, WiFi connectivity, and data collection, to better equip urban planners in managing a region’s environmental resources.
 Until recently, cars and trucks were not electronically connected to a city’s energy and data infrastructure, but with the rapid rise of electric vehicles that plug into the grid, everything changes.
-Smart city planners can accelerate the shift to sustainable transportation—kickstarting the process by installing EV charging stations.
+Smart city planners can accelerate the shift to sustainable transportation—kickstarting the process by installing electric vehicle charging stations.

 For a smart city the most immediate environmental benefit of EVs is straightforward: taking polluting internal combustion vehicles off the road—and replacing them with zero-emission cars, trucks, and buses.

 A January 2020 report from the U.S. Conference of Mayors revealed that cities are stepping up their plans to reduce carbon emissions and air pollution.
 The report is based on input from 182 cities.
 Sixty percent of those cities have launched and many will significantly expand a climate initiative in the coming year.
 It’s not a coincidence that a nearly identical 61 percent of those cities support public electric vehicle charging stations.